 One day, I decided to stop focusing on how much I did not like them.
 I challenged myself to find things to be grateful regarding the wind chimes:

-* A wind chime next door is better than a smoker who smokes outside, close enough for the smoke to drift in my open windows.
+- A wind chime next door is better than a smoker who smokes outside, close enough for the smoke to drift in my open windows (which happened when the house was rented out).
 Note: I’m not judging people that choose to smoke.
-That’s their choice, but I really do not want to smell smoke in my house when I don’t smoke myself.
+That’s their choice, but I do not want to smell smoke in my house.

-By focusing on this gratitude list instead of how annoying the chimes are, I do not notice them as much anymore.
+By focusing on this gratitude list instead of how annoying the chimes are I do not notice them as much anymore.
 My choice has made all the difference.
+I choose gratitude.

 Now when I hear them chime I use it has a reminder to be grateful for something.
 Anything I can think of at the time.
-My husband, good food, a house that protects me from the same wind that makes the chimes chime, something I’ve written in my 5 Minute Journal, etc.
+My husband, good food, a house that protects me from the same wind that makes the chimes chime, or something I’ve written in my 5 Minute Journal.